-OIG provided FHFA an opportunity to respond to a draft report for this audit.
-In its management response, which is included as an appendix to this report, FHFA acknowledged our conclusion that it complied with the applicable provisions of the IPIA, as amended.
+OIG provided FHFA an opportunity to respond to a draft report of this audit.
+In its management response, which is included as an appendix to this report, FHFA acknowledged our conclusion that it complied with the applicable provisions of the IPIA.